diz-vara/CarND-Advanced-Lane-Lines/writeup_p4.md

 <img src="./output_images/warped.png" width="600">

+(In the actual pipeline, I applyed coordinate transformation **after** thresholding - this sequence gives more consistent results.)

 #### 4. Lane-line pixels and polynomial fit

 At this point, it became possible to apply thresholding, undistortion and perspective